-- Injection foam: Liquid insulation injected into walls and other cavities, where it fills the space and dries into a very reliable barrier.
+- Injection foam insulation: Liquid insulation is injected into walls and other cavities, where it fills the space and dries into a very reliable barrier.

-- Fiberglass: Traditional fiberglass batts and loose-fill still play a critical role in insulation in many places.
+- Fiberglass insulation: Traditional fiberglass batts and loose-fill still play a critical role in insulation in many places.

-- Spray foam: Spray foam insulation can be used almost anywhere, drying from its wet state into a thick layer that fills gaps and leaves minimal room for air infiltration.
+- Spray foam insulation: Spray foam insulation can be used almost anywhere, drying from its wet state into a thick layer that fills gaps and leaves minimal room for air infiltration.

-- Radiant barrier: A reflective layer, often installed in attics in sunny climates, which reflects sunlight rather than blocking heat energy.
+- Radiant barrier insulation: A reflective layer, often installed in attics in sunny climates, radiant barrier insulation reflects sunlight rather than blocking heat energy.

-- Rigid foam: Panels constructed of rigid foam, used primarily in new construction for ease of installation.
+- Rigid foam insulation: Rigid foam panels are primarily used in new construction for ease of installation.

-- Rockwool: Minerals spun into fibers, creating a uniquely rugged form of insulation.
+- Rockwool insulation: Rockwool insulation is made of minerals spun into fibers, creating a uniquely rugged form of insulation.